freerange/pair-programming-presentation/presentation.md

 * Coding Standards

 ^
+- And here's the second six.
+- It's not super important to know what all these mean at the moment.
-- JM: Even if you don't know it you're already doing many of these
+- Even if you don't know it you're already doing many of these.

 ---

 ## XP Practices Supporting Pairing

+^
+- We're going to start by looking at the practices that support pairing.

 ---

-> You can't possibly write all the production code in pairs.
-It will be too slow.
-What if two people don't get along?
+* Coding Standards
+* 40-hour Week
+* Testing
+* (Metaphor)
+* Simple Design

+^
+- These are the five practices that the book lists as supporting pairing.
+- [Read the list]

 ---